 View details about each application – Each integration record shows details such as the application’s name and description.

-Block an application – You can use an integration record to block SOAP web services requests that come from the corresponding application.
+Block an application – You can use an integration record to block SOAP web services requests from the corresponding application.
 However, if you are using the 2015.1 or an earlier endpoint, be aware that some requests may be handled by the Default Web Services Integrations record, which has its own configuration options.
 For details, see Blocking SOAP Web Services Requests.

 Select permitted authentication methods for an application – When you create an integration record, you can permit the application to authenticate through user credentials, token-based authentication, or both.
 Note that when a request authenticates through user credentials, the request must also include an application ID, if you want the application’s requests to be tracked by the appropriate integration record.
 (For details, see Application IDs.)
 Additionally, be aware that the permitted authentication methods vary depending on which endpoint the request uses.
 For details, see Endpoint Requirements.Important: